MichZipp/Windows-Network-Drive-Mapping/README.md

 This tool was tested sucessfully under Python 2.7.14!

 ## Configuration
-The `UserConfig.json` defines the user of the network drive, if user authentication is set:
+If user authentication is set, the `UserConfig.json` defines the user of the network drive:
 ```json
 {
     "authentication": true,